eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals_preset1/README.md

 #### DR4018 configuration

-The next CV-adres-value-combinations must be written to the DR4018:
+The next CV-adres-value-combinations must be written to the DR4018.
+These values have ben copied from the chapter on preset 7 with two switches and 3 signals.
+Using this as a start, we got the following set of values by experimenting:

 CV|Value|Meaning
 --|------|------